Read This First

 Prompt 1: List the possible causes behind a word falling into disuse.

-The section works by contrast: Examples as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Examples as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-At this stage, the gain is not memorizing the conclusion but learning to think with Factors Contributing to Disuse Due, Impact of Contradictory Meanings, and Technological Advancements.
+Treat Factors Contributing to Disuse Due, Impact of Contradictory Meanings, and Technological Advancements as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The linguistic pressure is that words do not merely label thoughts; they can steer what counts as a possible thought.

 Obsolete technologies